 It is built completely on 878 brick arches, creating a continuous viaduct of nearly 3.5miles, the longest run of arches in Britain.
 The arches are Grade II listed.
 Early attempts to put housing underneath the arches were unsuccessful, and the spaces were used by local businesses, as they still are today.

 The biggest problem in building the line was the need to cross the River Ravensbourne.
 The ground conditions were difficult and a passageway for ships in the busy wharves of Deptford Creek had to be retained.
 It was agreed to build a drawbridge over the River, to allow access for ships, and it took two years to build the short section from Deptford to Greenwich.
 The original bridge was replaced in 1884, and the bridge seen today dates from 1963.
 It has a 40-ton centre platform that lifts vertically, and takes three minutes to lift.
 It was built by Sir William Arrol & Co.
 Ltd., of Glasgow at a cost of £92,000, but the bridge is now no longer in use.

-At its opening, fares were one shilling (5p) first class; and eight pence (3p) second class.
+At the line’s opening, fares were one shilling (5p) first class; and eight pence (3p) second class.
 In 1845, the London & Greenwich ceased operating as a Company, and the line was leased to South Eastern Railway.